-Table 2: Annual State-Local Debt Ratio Change and Components, Selected Periods rapid increase are set off from the other lines.
-(Note that since this is an accounting decomposition rather than a regression, there is no problem with selecting periods this way - there is no danger of "cherry-picking" the results.)
-Table 2 shows shows clearly that the periods in which state and local debt ratios increased fastest were not periods of unusually high fiscal deficits at the state and local levels.
+Table 2 shows the average annual change in state-local debt-GSP ratios and their components for selected periods.
+The periods are chosen to distinguish episodes of rising debt ratios from periods of stable or falling ratios.
+The two periods of most rapid increase are set off from the other lines.
+(Note that because this is an accounting decomposition rather than a regression, there is no problem with selecting periods this way - there is no danger of "cherry-picking" the results.)
+Table 2 shows clearly that the periods in which state and local debt ratios increased fastest were not periods of unusually high fiscal deficits at the state and local levels.
 During the period of rising debt during the 1980s, state and local governments had their highest surpluses of the postwar era.
 During the period of rapidly rising debt in the late 2000s state and local primary deficits were somewhat larger than the long-term average, but this explains only about a third of the acceleration of debt growth in this period.
-Rather, the 1980s increase in state and local debt ratios is entirely due to higher rates of asset accumulation, while the 2000s increase is mainly due to slower nominal growth, which subtracted less than 0.4 points from the debt ratio each year, compared with 0.9 points on average over the full period.
+Rather, the 1980s increase in state and local debt ratios is entirely due to higher rates of asset accumulation, whereas the 2000s increase is mainly due to slower nominal growth, which subtracted less than 0.4 points from the debt ratio each year, compared with 0.9 points on average over the full period.
 If state debt-income ratios rose during the recession, it was mainly because income fell, not because borrowing increased.